Home

 Once it has filtered through you can wrap the muslin around the rest of the plant matter and wring it to get the maximum liquid out.

 Instead of throwing the spent herb away, you can place it in a new mix of ethanol solution or Vodka and seal.
+Filter and use this solution when you are making your next batch of tincture to make it a little stronger.

 If there is too much sediment in your tincture, seal the container, let it settle (in a dark place) and then pour off the pure liquid into amber dropper bottles.
-Alternatively, you can filter it all through suitable filter paper.

 A little sediment is not a bad thing.